 Relevant documents in the form of lesson plans, students’ assignments, and students’ written stories were used as one of the instruments to collect the data.
-This included both written and spoken of the students’ daily living stories.
-The storytelling orally told by the students was transcribed to identify the aspects of critical thinking skills which referred to the Bloom taxonomy (Anderson et al., 2001) and these were combined with the principles of daily living storytelling.
-This instrument included the results of students’ performances when communicating orally with other students and with the teachers in form of written works.
+This included both written and spoken documents of the students’ daily living stories.
+The storytelling told by the students was transcribed to identify the aspects of critical thinking skills which referred to the Bloom taxonomy (Anderson et al., 2001) and the principles of thematic analysis (Braun & Clarke, 2006, 2012, 2014; Clarke, 2013, 2018).
+This instrument included the results of students’ performances when communicating with the other students and teachers in form of written works.
 Responses and arguments made by the students were recorded both in group and in individual activities.
 These can be identified whether the students have critical thinking skills in forms of positive, negative, and neutral arguments.
 These recordings were then investigated, categorized, and presented based on the levels of their critical thinking skills as it is identified in the Bloom taxonomy (Anderson et al., 2001).
-In addition, other relevant documents that can be analyzed were the lesson plans prepared by the teachers before implementing the learning strategies.
+In addition, other relevant documents that can be analysed were the lesson plans prepared by the teachers before implementing the learning strategies.
 Some aspects of the lesson plans were identified to see the learning activities, learning strategies, and assessment.
 The lesson plans can be used as the reference to see whether or not the teachers fully implemented the learning activities to achieve the expected research results.

 DATA ANALYSIS

 The research data were analysed using several procedures.
-First, the data obtained from classroom observation were transcribed into written texts and they were then identified to see the contents of CTS with regard to theories of Bloom taxonomy (Anderson et al., 2001).
-Meanwhile, the interview data were transcribed and categorized into the form of tables based on the research questions.
-The data from relevant documents about the students’ daily living stories were identified using PMI strategies and higher order thinking (HOT) theories.
+First, the data obtained from classroom observation in the forms of audio and video recordings were transcribed into written texts.
+The transcriptions were identified to see the contents of critical thinking skills (CTS) with regard to theories of Bloom taxonomy (Anderson et al., 2001) and to categorise them based on the levels of critical thinking and framework of plus-minus-interesting (PMI).
+The unnecessary data were reduced to focus on the questions of the study.
+Meanwhile, the interview data were transcribed and categorised into the form of tables based on the themes with regard to the research questions.
+Then, the data from relevant documents about the students’ daily living stories were identified using PMI strategies and higher order thinking (HOT) theories.

+The data were then analysed using thematic analysis (TA) developed by Braun & Clarke (2006, 2012, 2014) and Clarke & Braun (2013, 2018) through both data-driven and theory-driven approaches (Braun & Clarke, 2006, 2012; Maguire & Delahunt, 2017; Kiger & Varpio, 2020; Tuspekova, Mustaffa, & Ismail, 2020).
+The data were classified into several themes through following the six stages in the implementation of TA from getting familiar with data, making initial codes, finding the themes, making reviews on the themes, giving names to the defined themes and making the report.
+In more specific ways, macro and micro examples were given to provide details on how to deal with the themes and reviewing them (Kiger & Varpio, 2020; Walsh et al., 2019).
+Based on the theories of TA, therefore, this particular research has come up with main themes and sub-themes related to the development of critical thinking, the teachers’ strategy in promoting the students’ critical speaking skill through PMI, constraints faced by both teachers and students in the implementation of PMI strategies.
 These accumulative data analyses would holistically answer the research questions.

 RESULTS AND DISCUSSION